CSCfi/llm-quantization-scripts/GPTQ/README.md

 ## LUMI

-To run gptq scripts on LUMI, you have to setup a Python environment using `gptqmodel` and `llmcompressor`, built on the top of LUMI's AI Singularity framework.
+To run gptq scripts on LUMI, you have to install `gptqmodel` and `llmcompressor` on top of the LUMI AI Factory container in a virtual environment.

-Load the `Singularity` container environment and set the contianer image path.
-Later, create virtual environment inside the contianer and install the packages.
+Load the `Singularity` container environment and set the container image path.
+Later, create virtual environment inside the container and install the packages.

 ```bash
 module purge